dazzlepansy/planiverse/README.md

 * pagination

+* posting and deleting statuses

-* posting, favouriting, reblogging, and replying to statuses
+* favouriting, reblogging, and replying to statuses

 * spoiler/content warnings